Ciro Bustos: Involvement in the capture of Che Guevara

 Some versions, among them that of Jorge Castañeda Gutman and that of Frenchman Pierre Kalfon, accused Bustos of having spoken too much, resulting in Guevara's downfall.

 Bustos always maintained that neither he nor Debray were subjected to torture because it wasn't necessary as when they were captured the Bolivian army was perfectly aware of the existence of the guerrilla group ELN, the location of its encampments, and that Guevara was at the head of it:

 "It didn't have any importance what Debray and I said nor at what moment we said it; they already knew it."

 In Bolivia, officers that took part in the actions confirmed that it was not necessary that the detainees confirm that comandante Ramón was Che because they already knew.

 The documentary Sacrificio - ¿Quién traicionó al Che Guevara?, produced in Sweden in 2001 and directed by Erik Gandini, points in the same direction with interviews with retired Bolivian general Gary Prado (the main perpetrator of the capture of Che) and ex-CIA agent Félix Rodríguez, who confirmed that they didn't require the information Bustos and Debray could have provided during their captivity and they also didn't need the famous drawings of Guevara, created by Bustos during his interrogation, to confirm that it was Guevara himself who was at the head of the guerrilla movement of Santa Cruz.

-In an interview with CNN in October of 2013, Félix Rodríguez confirmed that the ideological positions of Guevara and Fidel Castro had been radicalized to the point of making them incompatible.
+In an interview with CNN in October 2013, Félix Rodríguez confirmed that the ideological positions of Guevara and Fidel Castro had been radicalized to the point of making them incompatible.
 While Castro and his regime were clearly pro-Soviet, Guevara was a supporter of the Chinese Marxist model, something that the Cuban regime could not tolerate given its great dependency on the Soviet Union.
 Rodríguez insinuated throughout the interview that Castro or his regime had prominent and crucial participation in the tragic end of Guevara's Bolivian adventure.